 - Explanatory materials and consent form used for obtaining informed consent

 - Sample of the case report form (CRF) (The sample is not required if information to be contained in the CRF is explicitly stated in the protocol.)

 - Japan’s regulatory system recommends the IND Application documents to be prepared in the Common Technical Document (CTD) format.

-- The applicant may schedule a pre-IND meeting (consultation with PMDA), before sending an application for Investigational New Drug (IND) to the PMDA, which ensures flawless and streamlined processing of IND approval.
+- The applicant may schedule a pre-IND meeting (consultation with PMDA), before sending an application for Investigational New Drug (IND) to the PMDA, to ensure flawless and streamlined processing of IND approval.